merkle-open/SitecoreBlog/docs/_posts/2023-04-04-our-highlights-from-sugcon-2023.md

 In order to make a bridge between old and new Sitecore products, Daniel illustrated a mapping of current XP products with the new composable ones:
 <span style="display:block;text-align:center">![alt text](../files/2023/04/04/side-by-side-xp-products.jpg "Mapping of current XP products with the new composable ones")</span>

-Daniel also exposed his perspective on the benefits of the composable approach such as faster time to value, best-of-breed approach, customer centric, flexibility to integrate with existing marketing stack, specifically tailored end solution and technology freedom.
+Daniel also exposed his perspective on the benefits of the composable approach such as faster time to value, best-of-breed approach, Customer centricity, and flexibility to integrate with existing marketing stack, specifically tailored end solution and technology freedom.

-Finally, he explained why Sitecore connect is the key in this ecosystem and how it will enable Marketers to have a better view of who their customers are (365 customer view).
+Finally, he explained why Sitecore connect is the key in this ecosystem and how it will enable Marketers to have a better view of who their customers are (360° customer view).

 ## Hacking Sitecore
 Thomas Stern's session was about how many CVEs there are that are related to Sitecore.
 Good links to check are: https://www.cve.org/ and https://cve.mitre.org/.
 It showed how one could go about exploiting one of those CVEs, as one of them has been discovered by the speaker himself.
 Most of them should be hard to accomplish, as they need to have firewall down, or have some admin account details, or even both.
 Anyway, if you're under Sitecore 9, you should take extra care and check the links above.